-Mark D. Larabee is formerly Associate Professor of English at the U.S. Naval Academy (Annapolis, Maryland), where he taught English and ethics after many years at sea.
+Mark D. Larabee is formerly Associate Professor of English at the U.S. Naval Academy (Annapolis, Maryland), where he taught English and ethics, and served as Associate Chair of the English Department, after many years at sea.
 His latest book is The Historian’s Heart of Darkness

 (2018), a new edition of Joseph Conrad’s masterpiece that presents Conrad’s fiction as a guide to social and cultural history.
 His previous book is Front Lines of Modernism

 (2011), about how British authors used landscape description to shape the meaning of the First World War.
 He has also published numerous articles on Joseph Conrad, Ford Madox Ford, Yasunari Kawabata, World War I art and literature, travel writing, and teaching.
 Since 2009 he has served as Executive Editor of Joseph Conrad Today

 (the official publication of the Joseph Conrad Society of America), and Treasurer of the Joseph Conrad Society of America